feram18/f1-led-leaderboard/README.md

 **Updating**

 From the `f1-led-leaderboard` directory, run the update script.
-The script will also take care of updating all dependencies.
+The script will also take care of updating dependencies.

 ```sh
 ./update.sh